KaybotV2/todo-ui/README.md

 ```

 A serverless To-Do app built with AWS CDK, leveraging Python for backend, and a modern frontend stack of React, Next.js, and TypeScript for a seamless and scalable task management experience.

+Feel free to check out our [production-ready app](https://todo-b5fipiygg-kaybotv2s-projects.vercel.app/) and explore its features!
+Just visit this link and start playing around.
+Enjoy!

 ![My Todo App](my-todo-app-ui.png)

 ## API